No898/ruby-rails-journey/README.md

 A fully functional command-line To-Do app written in Ruby.
 Tasks are stored in a JSON file for persistence.
 Supports: `add`, `list`, `done`, `remove`, `clear`.
 Automatically saves changes.

+### `/ruby-cli/ai-terminal`

+A simple Ruby terminal chatbot that connects to OpenRouter’s LLM APIs (e.g. Gemini 2.0 Flash, DeepSeek) using HTTP requests and environment variables.
+Designed to explore how to work with APIs, handle `.env`, and build interactive CLI tools in pure Ruby.

 ### `/exercism/ruby`

 All Ruby track exercises from Exercism, solved sequentially with test coverage and progressive difficulty.